abuturabofficial/www/content/post/02-password_managers_and_their_role_in_online_safety_and_security.md

 ## 2) 1Password:

-1Password do use some of the FOSS software for their services, but their app itself is proprietary.
+1Password do use some FOSS software for their services, but their app itself is proprietary.
 They have only premium version with limited trial period.
 Their premium version is also a bit costly.
 A plus point for them is their positive attitude and support about Open Source.

 <center><div style="max-width:119px; max-height:119px">
   <img src="/images/1password.jpeg" /><a href="  https://1password.com/">1Password.com</a>